Arif Hossain Moon

 Arif Hossain Moon (আরিফ হোসেন মুন; born 6 January 1968) is a retired Bangladeshi footballer who played as a centre back.
-Moon spent most of his club career with Brothers Union and also captained them along with Bangladesh national football team.
+Moon spent most of his club career with Brothers Union and also captained them along with the Bangladesh national team.

 Early life

 Moon was born on 6 January 1968 in Chikonmati, Domar Upazila of Nilphamari (then Rangpur), Bangladesh and spent his childhood there.
 His father Mohammad Anwar Hussain was a renowned lawyer and politician.
 His father was also the president of Nilphamari district branch of Bangladesh Awami League.

 Club career

 In 1986, Moon started his career with Adamjee Jute Mills in the Dhaka Second Division League.
 In 1987, Adamjee entered the top-tier following their Second Division triumph and Moon was able to make his top-tier debut that season.
 Moon's next destination was Brothers Union, joining the club in 1989.
 In 1991, the young Brothers team made history by defeating Mohammedan SC in the final of the Federation Cup.
 He captained the club captain during the 1991–92 First Division.

 In 1994, with the country's three well supported clubs– Abahani, Mohammedan and Brothers Union agreeing upon reducing player salaries, Moon along with many other national team players joined Muktijoddha Sangsad KC, which was at the time directed by politician and ex-Bangladesh Army major, Manzur Quader.
 During his stay at the club, he won both the Premier Division and Federation Cup titles.